shaunpersad/redu/README.md

 state from the GrandChildComponent, you'd have to pass down an action function in the same manner, so that the GrandChildComponent would be able to call it.

-With Redu, the situation looks like this:
+With Redu, the situation boils down to something like this:
 ```jsx harmony
 <ContainerComponent wraps={TopLevelComponent}>
     <PresentationalComponent wraps={ChildComponent}>